This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 They’re packed with protein to keep you full, and easy to make enough to whip up an entire batch without breaking a sweat.

-These bruschetta baked eggs come together super easily in just 1 pan, which means less cleanup for you.
+These bruschetta baked eggs come together super quickly in just one pan, which means less cleanup for you.

-Imagine how impressed your guests will be when you come to the table with a warm pan of bubbly hot eggs, and sweet tomatoes and the herbaceous aroma of basil and oregano and pungent garlic fill the air.
+Imagine how impressed your guests will be when you come to the table with a warm pan of bubbly hot eggs and sweet tomatoes, and the herbaceous aroma of basil and oregano and pungent garlic fills the air.

 Spooned over a crispy slice of toast, these bruschetta baked eggs make the perfect brunch!